MichalSvatos/portfolio/src/projects/2013-becherovka/becherovka.md

 owner: Pernod Ricard
 ---

-Becherovka is a one of the most famous brand of liquor in the Czech Republic.
+Becherovka is one of the most famous brands of liquor in the Czech Republic.
 Based on a secret recipe that has remained unchanged since 1807. <br> For the campaign "Have a drink with the Bechers" **I have designed an interactive website** guiding the user through the history of the liquor and the brand.